The ghosts of the Ecole Normale. Life, death and legacy of Ren\'e Gateaux: The Roman Stage

-Gateaux's aforementioned letter to Borel (dated from Bar-le-Duc, April 12th, 1913) was indeed in Volterra's archives, and we have therefore the extreme luck to know precisely what were the mathematical aims of Gateaux, when he went to Rome.
-Gateaux considered two main points of interest for his future researches.
-The first one is classified as Analytical functionals, and is devoted to extension of the classical results on analytical functions to functionals : the Weierstrass expansion, the equivalence between analyticity and holomorphy and the Cauchy formula.
+Gateaux's aforementioned letter to Borel\footnote{Dated from Bar-le-Duc, 12 April 1913.} was in Volterra's archives, and, consequently, we know precisely what his mathematical aims were when he went to Rome.
+Gateaux considered two main points of interest for his future research.
+The first one is classified as \textit{Fonctionnelles analytiques} (Analytical functionals) and is devoted to the extension of the classical results on analytical functions: the Weierstrass expansion, the equivalence between analyticity and holomorphy and the Cauchy formula.
+The second one is devoted to the problem of integration of a functional.

+Gateaux started from the definition Fr\'echet had proposed in 1910 for an analytical functional (\citett{Frechet1910}) based on a generalization of a Taylor expansion.
+A functional\footnote{Throughout the paper, the functionals considered are always defined on the set of real functions over a given interval $[a,b]$.} $U$ is homogeneous with order $n$ if for any $p\ge1$ and any given continuous functions $g_1,\ldots, g_p$ over $[a,b]$, the function defined on $\mathbb{R}^p$ by

+is a homogeneous polynomial of degree less than $n$.\footnote{Fr\'echet's definition is in fact given in a different way by means of a property inspired by a characterization he had proved for real polynomials (\citett{Frechet1910}, page 204); however, he proves (page~205) that the two properties are equivalent.} Now, a functional $U$ is by definition analytical if it can be written as